 Scorpion Control Methods

-Our methods are based on the research of University of Arizona professors findings that pesticides are an ineffective prevention method for scorpions.
-We combat your problem by population control, removing habitats and prevention education.
+Our methods are based on the research conducted by the University of Arizona, which demonstrates that pesticides are an ineffective prevention method for scorpions.
+We combat your pest problem by population control, eliminating habitats, and customized pest prevention strategies.

 After each service, a detailed report is emailed to you.
-This report describes where the scorpions were found and recommendations for pest prevention.
+This report contains important information regarding where the scorpions were found and recommendations for future pest prevention and control.

 We can also seal your property’s concrete block walls that separate the lots.
-This is the top place where scorpions live, by removing this habitat scorpions can be greatly reduced.
+This is the top habitat for scorpions – by removing this habitat, scorpion numbers can be greatly reduced or exterminated.

-Some of the scorpions we collect are used by The University of Arizona Department of Entomology to conduct behavioral and venom studies.
+Some of the scorpions that we collect are used by The University of Arizona Department of Entomology to conduct behavioral and venom research studies.